 Lord Sugar's net-based TV service YouView lost a High Court appeal over the use of its brand name late last week.
 The trademark scuffle with little-known telco Total Ltd, which is based in Gloucestershire, could yet force YouView to limit use of its brand.
-The service, which is basically "iPlayer in hardware" is backed by some …
+The service, which is basically "iPlayer in hardware" is backed by …

 No YouSue pun?

 Is this the result from an Apprentice ?

 No, not the result of an Apprentice - it's a Lord Sugar company.